Modern Slavery Statement

 In 2018, we established a new Diversity, Equality and Inclusion Working Group.
 The group is made up of representatives from each office and reports to the board of XPS Pensions Group plc.
 The group was set up to develop and improve policies and practices relating to diversity, equality and inclusive.

 We have established a Corporate Social Responsibility Working Group to ensure that the sustainable future of XPS Pensions Group is aligned with employee wellbeing, and XPS Pensions Group continuing to be an enjoyable place to work.

 We only use specified, reputable employment agencies and have standard terms and conditions of business with each agency.
 We also request and review a copy of the agency’s modern slavery statement.
 Our employment procedures also ensure that we conduct appropriate checks on all staff including verification of identity, ensuring they can legally work in the United Kingdom, references, evidence of qualifications, criminal and financial checks.

-We encourage all of our employees to report any concerns related to the activities of the business.
-Our whistleblowing procedure is designed to ensure any matter raised will be investigated thoroughly, promptly and confidentially.
-Our compliance induction training for new employees includes a section highlighting our whistleblowing policy.
+We encourage all of our employees to report any concerns related to the activities of the business and have introduced a new external Whistle Blowing hotline to facilitate this.
+Our whistleblowing procedure is designed to ensure that any matter raised will be investigated thoroughly, promptly and confidentially.
+Employee induction training highlights our whistleblowing policy.

 We have a stable list of suppliers and existing suppliers who are being contacted to confirm their positions with regard to human trafficking and slavery.
-We are reviewing our supplier verification process to include checks on material new suppliers including their commitment and policies regarding the prevention of human trafficking and slavery and we will not award or renew business with any supplier who fails this test.
+We continue to review our supplier verification process to include checks on material new suppliers including their commitment and policies regarding the prevention of human trafficking and slavery and we will not award or renew business with any supplier who fails this test.